 The Society of Homeopaths promotes the reputable practice of homeopathy.
 We are responsible for ensuring that all our registered members abide by our Code of Ethics and Practice.
 If you have concerns regarding a member please contact us; all enquiries are treated confidentially.

 Please note that the Society is only able to respond to concerns that relate to its own members.
-If your enquiry relates to a homeopath who’s a member of another professional organisation, you should contact the Professional Standards Department or Professional Conduct Officer of that organisation.
+If your enquiry relates to a homeopath who’s a member of another professional organisation, you should contact that organisation.

-To express a concern regarding a registered member of the Society of Homeopaths, please contact our Professional Standards Department on 01604 817890 or email concerns@homeopathy-soh.org
+To express a concern regarding a registered member of the Society of Homeopaths, please email concerns@homeopathy-soh.org

 Frivolous, Vexatious or Persistent Complaints Policy